Best Apps for Kids Ages 11 – 13 [Updated for 2022]

 Have your kids fly through this entertaining and engaging graphic novel while learning some key lessons for life.
 They’ll read as a group of friends take turns boosting each other’s confidence – something they can take with them to their own friendships.

-The app costs $2.99 and the theme will ring true with preteens and teens.
+The the theme will ring true with preteens and teens.
 And if you like this one, there are at least two more in the series for you to check out.

 As long as you set the parental controls on the YouTube app, your kiddo will have endless hours (or limited hours) of fun.
 From funny cat videos to lots of educational treats, there are some great things you can find while browsing.